Andidy/Andidy.github.io/engine/_posts/2021-08-01-asset-system.md

 ---
 layout: post
-title: Engine: Adding an asset system for 3D models
+title: Engine Adding an asset system for 3D models
 ---

 I want to add an asset system to engine to make it easier to load 3D models into it.
 Currently most stuff is hardcoded which